-- 3. Members of the Building Search Team shall search their normally occupied rooms as well as the room across the corridor.
+- 1. Students & staff will quickly assemble at the designated places in the building. - 2.
+Students and staff evacuate the building and proceed to the holding area at St. Mary's/St.Paul's Catholic Church. - 3.
+Members of the Building Search Team shall search their normally occupied rooms as well as the room across the corridor.
 Police will search lockers, corridors, and washrooms.
 Building Search Team members will report to the principal when they complete their search. - 4.
-When Building Search Team has completed search of entire building and reported to the principal, the principal will advise the police officer assigned to the building.
-The police officer will call the District Administrator to advise that the building is clear and ready for re-entry. - 5.
-District Administrator will contact the holding area and activate return to building where classes will resume. - 6.
+When the Building Search Team has completed a search of entire building and reported to the principal, the principal will advise the police officer assigned to the building.
+The police officer will call the district administrator and advise that the building is clear and ready for re-entry. - 5.
+The district administrator will contact the holding area and activate return to building where classes will resume. - 6.
 Each principal shall have staff members accompany and supervise students from the designated holding area back to their respective buildings.

-In the event that a bomb should be discovered in any of the buildings, it will be reported immediately to the other buildings and everyone will immediately evacuate all buildings and proceed to the holding areas.
+In the event that a bomb should be discovered in any of the buildings, it will be reported immediately to the other buildings and everyone will immediately evacuate and proceed to the holding areas.

 From this point the matter will be in the hands of the police who will proceed to contact a bomb squad for removal of the bomb.
 No students or members of the staff shall be permitted to re-enter the buildings until the bomb has been removed and the police have declared the buildings safe.